-It works by sending ECHO frames to a destination device and outputs the status of each ISL it traverses whether or not the response from the destination device is received.
-Each ECHO frame may choose any path from multiple available paths in the fabric to reach the destination device.
+Superping works by sending ECHO frames to a destination device and outputting the status of each ISL it traverses whether or not the response from the destination device is received.
+Each ECHO frame can choose any path from multiple available paths in the fabric to reach the destination device.
 This utility allows you to do the following:

-- Run a sanity test that exercises all the ISLs and internal links in different paths that route to the destination device. - Determines the least cost path to aid in designing fabric redundancy.

-- Determines the specific ISLs and internal links with failures. - Exercises all ISL links in the base fabric for a logical fabric configuration.
+- Run a sanity test that exercises all the ISLs and internal links in different paths that route to the destination device. - Determines the least-cost path to aid in designing fabric redundancy. - Determines the specific ISLs and internal links with failures. - Exercises all ISL links in the base fabric for a logical fabric configuration.

-The number of actual paths covered when using the superping tool depends on two other parameters that you can optionally specify.
-When you issue the fcPing - -allpaths command without any other options, superping covers all ISLs in the routes between source to destination.
+The number of actual paths covered when using the superping feature depends on two other parameters that you can specify optionally.
+When you issue the fcPing - allpaths command without any other options, Superping covers all ISLs in the routes between source to destination, as shown in Figure 1.